 When one of Scotland’s most prolific chefs offers you some recommendations on where to eat in Scotland, it’s time to sit up and pay attention!

 Edinburgh-born Tom Kitchin, and his wife Michaela, opened The Kitchin in Leith’s waterfront in 2006.
 A year later, at the tender age of just 29, the restaurant was awarded its first Michelin star and Tom became the youngest Michelin star recipient in Scotland.
-There are currently nine Michelin-star restaurants in Scotland.
+There are currently 10 Michelin-star restaurants in Scotland.

-Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at four further restaurants in and around the capital.
-The award-winning Dominic Jack Castle Terrace Restaurant sitting below the historic castle, is renowned for its fine dining experience.
+Tom’s ‘from nature to plate’ philosophy also underpins the values and the culinary flair at three further restaurants in and around the capital.
 The Scran & Scallie, Edinburgh’s leading gastropub, offers relaxed dining with amazing Scottish ‘scran’ and excellent beers, in a cosy setting that’s perfect for the whole family.
-Welcoming bistro, Southside Scran, offers amazing dishes and outstanding service in stylish Stockbridge and the Bonnie Badger in Gullane is a five star restaurant and pub with rooms, serving exquisite food in smart surroundings.
+Welcoming bistro, Southside Scran (temporarily closed), offers amazing dishes and outstanding service in stylish Stockbridge and the Bonnie Badger in Gullane is a five-star restaurant and pub with rooms, serving exquisite food in smart surroundings.